GregRos/MathKeyboard/Readme.md

 Note that `∈` and `∉` are completely different symbols.

 The effect each modifier has on each key can be seen in the Google Sheets table linked above.
-Note that modifier keys create symbols that can be modified again, although the only combination that is currently used is `Extra+Negation`, such as `d+'>'→'⊳' `→ `'⊳'+w→'⊵'` → `'⊵'+x→'⋭`.
+Note that modifier keys create symbols that can be modified again, although the only combination that is currently used is `Extra+Negation`, such as `d+'>'→'⊳' `→ `'⊳'+w→'⊵'` → `'⊵'+x→'⋭` (the font used on GitHub confuses `⊲` with `⊳`).

 ### Escape Sequences
 The following escape sequences allow you to type literal versions of active characters: